 Of 49 private zoos under his office’s supervision, 32 are tiger zoos with 1,511 tigers, which have been reported to the department so far.

-What is of particularly concern about these zoos are their scales.
-If they are large compounds and operations, their animals’ mass offspring could elude legal reporting and be traded underground either between the zoos themselves or overseas, according to the source close to the issue.
+What is of particular concern about these zoos is the scale of their operations.
+If they are large compounds and operations, their animals’ mass offspring could elude required reporting and be traded underground either between the zoos themselves or overseas, according to the source close to the issue.

 The lucrative demand in the market still stirs such the mass operations, the source added, and it could add pressure on tigers in the wild, which become attractively targeted, one of the critical points often raised by international conservation community.